-This bill would require funds raised from the purchase of the security to be deposited in the Community Stabilization Fund, which would be created by the bill, and would require all moneys in the fund to be continuously appropriated to GO-Biz.
-The bill would require GO-Biz to allocate moneys in the fund to qualifying investment entities to be invested in a specific region of the state that is covered by a state of disaster declared by the Governor.
-The bill would require a qualifying investment entity to meet certain requirements, including that it be a nonprofit organization formed under federal law, as specified, or a charity registered with the state.
+This bill would require funds raised from the purchase of the security to be deposited in the Community Stabilization Fund, which would be created by the bill, and would require all moneys in the fund to be continuously appropriated to the I-Bank.
+The bill would require the I-Bank to allocate moneys in the fund to qualifying investment entities to be invested in a specific region of the state that is covered by a state of disaster declared by the Governor.
+The bill would require a qualifying investment entity to meet prescribed requirements, including that it be a specified entity, including, among others, a nonprofit organization, as provided.
 The bill would also impose requirements on the qualifying investment entity relating to the purchase and maintenance of the investment property.
 The bill would authorize a qualified investor to defer up to 30% percent of the capital gains it realizes from its investment for up to 10 years or until any return is realized on the investment.

 By establishing a new continuously appropriated fund, the Community Stabilization Fund, this bill would make an appropriation.